 We use cookies on this site to ensure the most desirable user experience.
 By continuing to browse this website you are giving implied consent.
 Find out more.

-Dual Citizenship in the USA: General Information
+Dual Citizenship in the USA: can US citizens obtain it?

 The term “dual citizenship” means that you have two citizenships at once, of two different countries.
 In the example of the United States of America, it looks like this: you have American citizenship and citizenship of another country.